nsdfxela/nsdfxela.github.io/animation_retargeting.md

 Retargeter Asset (*/Game/MannequinToMetaperson2/IK_Retargeting/IK_Retargeter_Metaperson2*), according to documentation, is an asset and editor that references both source and target rigs, providing you with functionality to customize the retargeting results.

 Retarget chains are mapped in Retargeter Asset based on their names.
-We named chains in a similar way for source and target IK Rigs, so auto mapping works fine.
+We named chains in a similar way for source and target IK Rigs, so auto-mapping works fine.

 ![Auto mapped chains](assets/img/retargeting03_1.png)